Democrat Julián Castro announces 2020 presidential bid

 SAN ANTONIO — Julián Castro, a former U.S. Cabinet secretary, launched his presidential campaign in the hometown where he served as mayor for three terms.
 The announcement surprised few, but puts him near the front of what is expected to be a jam-packed field of White House hopefuls.

-The grandson of an immigrant from Mexico, Castro said his grandmother could have never imagined that two generations later one son would be a member of Congress and another would be standing before the crowd to say, "I am a candidate for the president of the United States of America."
-Castro, who was referring to his twin brother U.S. Rep. Joaquín Castro, then repeated his candidacy in Spanish.
+Castro said his grandmother, who immigrated from Mexico nearly 100 years ago, never could have imagined that one of her grandsons —Castro's his twin brother Joaquín — would be a member of Congress or that Castro himself would be standing on stage to say, "I am a candidate for the president of the United States of America."
+He then repeated that in Spanish

 Dozens of other Democrats who hope to challenge President Donald Trump in 2020 will likely follow fast after Castro.
 That field could include U.S. Rep. Beto O’Rourke of El Paso, Texas, who rose to national fame in a failed bid for the U.S. Senate and is scheduled next month for an interview with Oprah Winfrey.